2017 America’s Cup 'Cross Island' Land Reclamation, Bermuda

 |Project Date:||August, 2015 - December, 2016|

-Cashman was selected as the primary contractor responsible for land reclamation efforts for this high-profile project—the largest undertaken in Bermuda since WWII.
-We were part of the team that completed the first-phase construction of “Cross Island,” which was the home of the Event Village for the 2017 America’s Cup, hosted by Bermuda.
+CASHMAN was selected as the primary contractor responsible for land reclamation efforts for this high-profile project—the largest undertaken in Bermuda since WWII.
+CASHMAN was part of the team that completed the first-phase construction of “Cross Island,” which was the home of the Event Village for the 2017 America’s Cup, hosted by Bermuda.
 The new land provided a viewing area for the races in nearby Great Sound, and the Event Village hosted activities associated with the sailing tournament including team bases, a pit row, food and beverage venues, entertainment, and concerts.

 With bulkhead wall and pile cap design provided by PND Engineers of Seattle, WA, the contract also included:

 - Construction of a cast-in-place 1,250-linear foot cantilevered retaining ‘splash wall’ on the south and east of the site as storm protection;